MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 - Establish a dedicated management subscription in the `Platform` management group to support global management capabilities such as Azure Monitor Log Analytics workspaces and Azure Automation runbooks.

-- Establish a dedicated identity subscription in the `Platform` management group to host Windows Server Active Directory domain controllers, when necessary.
+- Establish a dedicated identity subscription in the `Platform` management group to host Windows server Active Directory domain controllers, when necessary.

 - Establish a dedicated connectivity subscription in the `Platform` management group to host an Azure Virtual WAN hub, private DNS, ExpressRoute circuit, and other networking resources.
 This ensures that all foundation network resources are billed together and isolated from other workloads.